boxcast/boxcast-sdk-roku/README.md

 }
 ```

 The Main.brs and BoxCastScene components are enough to bootstrap an entire application.
+Ensure the SpringBoard and Video player are attached per the examples in order to provide viewer analytics back to your BoxCast account.
 Individual
 utlilites can be sprinkled throughout an existing application, e.g.:
 ```vb
 cfg = BoxCastConfig()